prilr/elevate/docs-website-src/content/_index.md

 * You should back up your server before attempting this upgrade
 * Ensure your server is up to date: `yum update`
 * Ensure you are using the last stable version of cPanel & WHM
-* Use a version of MySQL/MariaDB compliant with Alamlinux 8.

 Additional checks can be performed by [downloading the script](#download-the-elevate-cpanel-script) and then [running pre-checks](#pre-upgrade-checks).

 ### Some of the problems you might find include:

-* x86_64 RPMs not in the primary CentOS repos are upgraded.
-  * `rpm -qa|grep el7`
 * EA4 RPMs are incorrect
   * EA4 provides different dependencies and linkage on C7/A8
 * cPanel binaries (cpanelsync) are invalid.
-* 3rdparty repo packages are not upgraded (imunify 360, epel, ...).
+* 3rd-party repo packages are not upgraded.
 * Manually installed Perl XS (arch) CPAN installs invalid.
-* Manually installed PECL need re-build.
+* Manually installed PECL need to be re-built.
 * Cpanel::CachedCommand is wrong.
 * Cpanel::OS distro setting is wrong.
 * MySQL might now not be upgradable (MySQL versions < 8.0 are not normally present on A8).